qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 The :guilabel:`Measurements` frame lets you control these parameters.
 You can indeed choose:

-* the :guilabel:`Ellipsoid`, on which distance and area calculations are entirely based;
+* the :guilabel:`Ellipsoid`, on which distance, area and angle calculations are entirely based;
   it can be:

   * **None/Planimetric**: returned values are in this case cartesian measurements.